MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

 ms.custom: seo-marvel-apr2020
 ---

+# Why it's important to keep Teams updated.

-> [!NOTE]
+> [!IMPORTANT]
 > This article contains information for the new Teams client.
 The classic Teams client has ended support, and is no longer receiving updates.

-# Why it's important to keep Teams updated.

-Keeping Microsoft Teams up to date is crucial for maximizing productivity and staying connected.
+Keeping Microsoft Teams up-to-date is crucial for maximizing productivity and staying connected.
 Regular updates mean you have access to the latest features, security enhancements, and bug fixes.
 Updating not only improves the overall performance and reliability of the application, it also helps you and your team collaborate more efficiently.
 By staying current with updates, you reduce the risk of having issues and ensure compatibility with other tools, making it easier to focus on your work without interruptions.

 ## Servicing agreement